This post may contain affiliate links. Please read my disclaimer for more information.

 - If you don’t switch them to air-tight containers, make sure the zipper is tightly sealed.

 If you wish to try different brews, dark roast and medium-dark roast provide a wide range of coffee brew methods.

 These include Aeropress, French Press, Espresso, Espresso-based beverages.

-While some of the coffee beans exclusively provide espressos only, some Arabica based coffee beans brew tasty aero press, french Press, and many other beverages.
+While some coffee beans exclusively provide espressos, some Arabica-based coffee beans brew tasty aero press, french Press, and many other beverages.

 If you are using a robust blend for your drip coffees, try diluting it down with water, or you’ll end up with a very sour and bitter coffee.

-Nevertheless, Arabica is organically sweet, so if you use hundred percent arabica coffee beans to brew drip coffees, you wouldn’t need to dilute it down.
+Nevertheless, Arabica is organically sweet, so if you use a hundred percent Arabica coffee beans to brew drip coffees, you wouldn’t need to dilute it down.